 This cemetery tour of St. Louis No. 1 is one of the top-rated tours in New Orleans.

 Lunch time at the French Market

 After all the walking around, you’re probably ready to refuel.
-Head to the French Market to sample some New Orleans specialties.
+Head to the French Market to sample some specialties.

 People have sold and traded at the location where the current French Market stands since 1791, making it the oldest of its kind in the US.
 The inviting open-air market stretches for five blocks and features food, souvenirs, and crafts of a kind you’ll only find here.

 One of the top places to see in New Orleans, vendors at the French Market feature po’boys, beignets, pralines, and more.
 If you’ve always wanted to try alligator, oysters, or crawfish pie, this is your place.